andrjb/voting/AIP-0002rev2.md

 * The voting session gets announced together with a specific date for the snapshot and the AGPs or AIPs that will be voted on
 * At the earliest one week after the announcement a snapshot of all wallets holding cNETA or NETA is taken
 * After the snapshot, the voting page will be up, which will provide a form for voting.
 The voters have 7 days to submit their vote
 * Depending on the votes entered, the page will generate a characteristic number reflecting the choices.
-The voter can then create a transaction to themselve to register the vote on the blockchain (this can be done later with a dapp)
+The voter can then create a transaction to themselve to register the vote on the blockchain (this can be done with a dapp in the future)

 ### Traceability
 The idea is that the voting results can be verified by anyone and all steps are traceable.
 After the announcement and a long enough wait time, a snapshot of all wallets is taken.
 Everyone can reproduce this snapshot, since it will take place at a certain block height or at a certain time.
 These data will be used later to determine the weight of a vote.
 As already explained in "Basics" the voting results can also be verified by everyone since these are characteristic transactions, which are traceable on the blockchain.